aardappel/lobster/docs/source/memory_management.md

 f(x)
 ~~~~

-Here, `y` borrows `x`, then `f` tries to overwrite `x` while still being borrowed,
+Here, `y` borrows `x`, then `f` overwrites `x` while it is still borrowed,
-which would cause it to deallocate `"hello"` while `y` is still pointing at it.
+which would deallocate `"hello"` while `y` is still pointing at it.
+When the
+borrowed value is an argument of a call, like here, the caller is made to keep
+the value alive for the rest of its scope (a reference count increase for that
+call only), so this compiles and prints `hello`.
+The error remains for a borrow
+that no call can be made responsible for, typically an argument that is still
+being evaluated when a later argument modifies what it was borrowed from, like
-It is pretty rare for code that uses a borrowed value to be accessing the original
+`f(v[0], v.pop())`.
+It is pretty rare for code that uses a borrowed value to be
-value also.
-As I mentioned, this only happened twice in a large volume of test code,
-and is easy to avoid.
+modifying the original value also, and easy to avoid.

 ~~~~
 cannot assign to borrowed argument: x